2025 Elections

 Voting System for 2025

-At the Council meeting on 18 July 2023 Council resolved to retain First Past the Post as the electoral system for 2025.
+Council resolved on 18 July 2023 to retain First Past the Post (FPP) as its electoral system for the 2025 triennial elections.

 We also have papers forms at Te Hīnaki- Civic Building and the Bluff Service Centre if that works.